inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

 - The .sql files that define the model and are essentially SELECT statements with no DDL (Data Definition Language) or DML (Data Manipulation Language) operations.
 - DBT compiles the .sql code and creates the DDL or DML statements needed to create and populate the tables based on the model.
 - The compute is pushed out to the data warehouse
-- The final sturctured and transformed data is made available as tables or views in the data warehouse.
+- The final structured and transformed data is made available as tables or views in the data warehouse.

 `dbt CORE`
 - essence of dbt
 - open source project that provides the core data transformation and modeling functionality
 - builds and runs a dbt project
 - includes SQL compilation logic, macros and database adapters
-- Includse a CLI interface
+- Include a CLI interface

 `dbt CLOUD`
 - SaaS application that extends the capabilities of dbt Core